Do I need photographic ID to travel on the ferry?

 Can you take wheelchairs on the ferry?

 Yes, we have a wheelchair lift on the ferry with access from the Car Deck up to the Cafeteria and Lounge.
-Please inform Customer Service’s at the time of booking so that we can position your vehicle in the correct space on the car deck at time of loading.
+Please inform Customer Services at the time of booking so that we can position your vehicle in the correct space on the car deck at time of loading.
 Wheelchair passengers must check in 45 minutes prior to departure to allow time for them to be pre-boarded.
 Unfortunately if we are not informed in advance of your requirements or you arrive late for check-in we may not be able to accommodate your request on the day.

 Where can I leave my car?